The Brauer Group of $\mathscr{Y}_0(2)$: Introduction

-\paragraph{Acknowledgements} The authors thank the organizers and leadership in the 2023 AMS Mathematics Research Communities, Explicit Computations with Stacks for providing an environment encouraging research in which the authors met and formed a collaboration.
-The authors thank this MRC and its leadership and participants for providing interesting research problems, meaningful guidance and helpful discussions.
+The authors thank the organizers and leadership in the 2023 AMS Mathematics Research Communities, Explicit Computations with Stacks, for providing an environment encouraging research in which the authors met and formed a collaboration.
+The authors thank this MRC and its leadership and participants for providing interesting research problems, meaningful guidance, and helpful discussions.
 We thank Bjorn Poonen, Martin Olsson, John Voight, and Will Sawin in particular for helpful discussions.
-This material is based upon work supported by the National Science Foundation under Grant Number 1916439.
-In addition, Niven Achenjang was partially supported by National Science Foundation Grant Number DMS-2101040.
-Aashraya Jha was supported the Simons Foundation as part of the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation \#550023 and NSF grant DMS-1945452.
+We also thank the anonymous referee for their helpful comments, and in particular for suggesting one of our proofs of Proposition~\ref{prop:section-no-extend}.

-\section{The Brauer Group}
+\section{The Brauer group}

 We first define what we mean by Brauer groups in this paper.